Here's how Online Bill Pay works

 If Bill Pay is used at least once monthly, no fees will be assessed to your account.
 However, if Bill Pay is inactive during the course of a month, your account will be assessed a fee of $4.95 for each month it is inactive.

-What if Online Banking goes down?
+What if Digital Banking goes down?
 Will my payments be made?
 Will my transfers go through?

 Should the payment date I give be the date the payment is actually due?